Located in southern

 During February 1945, Nichols Field was liberated by US Army troops.
 At the airfield, many wrecked Japanese Navy and Army aircraft were captured, including several intact examples.

-Repaired, Nichols was used by the Air Transport Command (ATC) and Naval Air Transport Service (NATS).
+Repaired, Nichols was designated as US Army APO 75.
+Used by the Air Transport Command (ATC) and Naval Air Transport Service (NATS).
 During 1945-1946 a NATS detachment of six officers operated DC-3 transports was based at Nichols.

 American units based at Nichols (Liberation)